jitta/jchart/README.md

-# JChart: canvas charts for Jitta
+# JChart : canvas charts for Jitta

-## Version 0.0.1
+## Version 0.0.2

 ### This module could be run both frontend and backend!